 When the getKey is called, the system does not wait for a response.
 If a key has been pressed then that will be returned as a String e.g. "a".

-Non-printable keys will be returned in the form: "Backspace","Enter","ArrowDown",
+Non-printable keys will be returned in the form: "Backspace","Enter","ArrowDown",..

 If no key has been pressed (since the last time the method was called), it will return an empty string "".